LiminalLogic/computational-anthropic-principle/README.md

 ### 6.1 Distributed Complexity

-High-cost events (e.g., wars, disasters) can be instantiated within a Φ-history provided they are part of the most C-efficient path toward Φ's long-term, low-ΔC persistence.
+High-cost events (e.g., wars, disasters) can be instantiated within a Φ-history provided they are part of the most C-efficient path toward Φ's long-term, low-ΔC persistence as necessitated but the Persistence Principle.
 The anthropic selection of low complexity worlds is relative to the subjective observer-pattern Φ not the objective world they experience.
 This distribution of complexity means that it is effectively "paid" by external systems so that Φ's subjective timeline remains optimally simple.

 ### 6.2 Cross-Φ Causal Interfaces and their Narrative Shadows